 - White vinegar.
 White vinegar is a powerful natural odor remover when mixed with water and sprayed on a surface that accumulates a bad smell.
 After spraying the mix, the odor should disappear by the time the solution dries.
 I recommend keeping car windows open during this procedure.

 - Baking soda.
 Baking soda works wonders when it comes to removing dog odor.
 Simply put ¼ cup of baking soda into a bowl and place it into the car.
 Make sure it sits in a stable place close to the smell’s source.
 Leave it overnight, and you’re done.

 Useful Tips for Preventing Dog Odor

 Removing dog odors from your car is a tedious task, which is why knowing tips and tricks on how to prevent the whole problem altogether is highly important.

+- Regular grooming.
 As dog hair is the main culprit in causing odor, brushing your dog’s coat and removing the excess hair before you let your dog in the car is an excellent way of reducing the amount of dog hair that gets stuck in your vehicle.
 Regular baths and wiping your dog’s paws before getting into the car also help minimize odor.

 - Consider buying seat covers.
 Buying seat covers is an excellent idea; they’re easy to slip on and off and are washable.
 Removing dog hair from your seats will be a dozen times easier.
 When buying car seat covers, make sure to pick those that are waterproof for even easier cleaning and handling.

 Sometimes, it’s hard to get rid of dog smells, but by following the tips that I gave you above, I’m sure you’ll have a nice-smelling vehicle in no time.